andrew-grechkin/dotfiles/.local/share/wiki/zsh/pipelines.md

     clippaste | tee >(cat) >(cat) >/dev/null
     ```

-* Connect output of the other process with /dev/fd file (when application doesn't support read from STDIN)
+* Connect output of the other process as `/dev/fd` file (when application doesn't support read from STDIN)
     ```bash
     clipcopy <(ping -c 4 localhost)
     ```